tsmith512/bframes/content/docs/cookbook/live/clipping.md

 ## Get the Preview Manifest

-Get the _video ID_ currently being played and request a short preview manifest.
+Get the _video ID_ of the current broadcast and request a short preview manifest.
-This page [uses a Worker](https://github.com/tsmith512/bframes/blob/trunk/functions/api/liveOnDemand/status.ts) to make two Stream API calls: one to confirm that the live input is connected and a second to find the current recording.
+This page [uses a Worker](https://github.com/tsmith512/bframes/blob/trunk/functions/api/liveOnDemand/status.ts) to make two Stream API calls:

-<pre id="preview-manifest-url"></pre>
+1. Confirm that the live input is connected
+2. Get the current video ID which will be used for the clip

+<textarea class="output" id="preview-manifest-url" rows="4"></textarea>
 <button id="preview-manifest">Fetch Preview Manifest</button>
 <script>
   document.getElementById('preview-manifest').addEventListener('click', async (e) => {